pvial00/RedDye/README.md

 j = (j + k[c] + c) % 256

+Recommended nonce length is 64-128bits and up to 256 bits.

 # RedDye Hand Cipher

 *** Coded in Python as the RedDye H4 Cipher